 This picture was taken recently in my garden.
 This hedgehog has been a constant visitor along with a couple of others over the past few weeks.
-I leave dried mealworm out for them along with fresh water.

 The Bilton Beck Bridge spanning the Bilton Beck in Nidd Gorge was built by the Nidd Gorge Project; managed by Harrogate Borough Council/Countryside Commission from 1983 – 1992.

 Let us venture back to the Palaeozoic Era (about 570 million years ago), at the start of which plant life began.
-These simple plants were limited to algae which gradually evolved into non-flowering plants.

 The river Nidd takes its name from a Celtic word which is believed to mean ‘the shining one’.